+Stages in the Process
-State of the sketch

-Each sketch has a status that determines whether it is ready to be used or not.
+• State of the sketch Each sketch has a status that determines whether it is ready to be used or not.
 The state can be fully-, under- or over defined.

-Sketch tools

-Tools can be used to modify the sketch geometry that has been created.
+Sketch tools Tools can be used to modify the sketch geometry that has been created.
 This often involves trimming or extending entities.

-■ Extruding the sketch

-Extruding uses the 2D sketch to create a 3D solid feature.
+Extruding the sketch Extruding uses the 2D sketch to create a 3D solid feature.
+Procedure The process in this lesson includes sketching and extrusions.

-Procedure

-The process in this lesson includes sketching and extrusions.
 To begin with, a new part file is created.

-Introducing: New Part

-The New tool creates a new SOLIDWORKS document from a selection of part, assembly or drawing templates.
+Introducing: New Part The New tool creates a new SOLIDWORKS document from a selection of part, assembly or drawing templates.
 There are several training templates in addition to the default ones.

-Menu Bar: NewMenu: File, New

-■ Keyboard Shortcut: Ctrl+N
+Where to Find It Menu Bar: New Menu: File, New Keyboard Shortcut: Ctrl+N

-Click New and click the Part\MM template from the Training Templates tab on the New SOLIDWORKS Document dialog box, and click OK.
+Click New and click the Part_MM template from the Training Templates tab on the New SOLIDWORKS Document dialog box, and click OK.